aditisharma6/react-weather-app/README.md

-This project was created with guidance from CodeExplained.
+This project was created with guidance from Code Explained.
 Special thanks for their tutorials and insights.